Transform your last mile with personalized, actionable insights in just seven minutes! Take our Assessment >

 The biggest threat to driver satisfaction

-The CEP industry is now going through a transformative stage and its growth prospects are looking bright.
-A survey stated that the global package shipping volume was 159 billion packages in 2021, and this number is expected to shoot up to 256 billion packages in 2027.
+The CEP industry is currently undergoing a transformative phase, and its growth prospects appear promising.
+According to a survey, the global package shipping volume reached 159 billion packages in 2021, and this number is projected to soar to 256 billion packages by 2027.

-While this is good news for the growth of the industry overall, experts and industry stakeholders believe that a shortage of drivers might lead to a capacity crunch for fulfilling these orders.
-But Mr. David Correll from the MIT FrieghtLab shares a different perspective.
+While this is positive news for the industry's overall expansion, experts and industry stakeholders express concerns about a driver shortage that could result in a capacity crunch for fulfilling these orders.
+However, Dr. David Correll from MIT FreightLab offers a different perspective.

-Dr David mentions that longer wait times for drivers at warehouses has resulted in under-utilization of their time.
-He highlighted that out of 11 hours of driving that is legally allowed for commercial truck drivers in the United States in a day, they spend a maximum of six and a half hours on the road.
-From these numbers, it is obvious that drivers are forced to spend 41% of total driving hours as idle time or time under the roof waiting at the warehouses to load and unload packages.
+Dr. David points out that longer wait times for drivers at warehouses lead to the underutilization of their time.
+He emphasizes that, out of the legally allowed 11 hours of daily driving for commercial truck drivers in the United States, they spend a maximum of six and a half hours on the road.
+These statistics indicate that drivers are compelled to allocate 41% of their total driving hours to idle time or time spent under the roof, waiting at warehouses for loading and unloading packages.

-And when time under the roof eats up your drivers time, it increases pressure to make on-time deliveries.
-This rush for making deliveries on time results in crashes too.
-The United States Department of Transportation (DOT) survey mentions that a 15 minute increase in time spent by trucks waiting at a facility, increases expected average crash rate by 6.2%.
+Furthermore, when time under the roof consumes drivers' time, it intensifies the pressure to make on-time deliveries, which, in turn, increases the risk of accidents.
+A survey conducted by the United States Department of Transportation (DOT) reveals that a 15-minute increase in the time spent by trucks waiting at a facility results in a 6.2% rise in the expected average crash rate.

-Another critical aspect is, drivers don’t get paid for the time they wait at the receivers.
-Even if some carriers charge for time under the roof, they don’t get paid enough to cover the cost of driver’s lost time.
+Another critical issue is that drivers do not receive compensation for the time they spend waiting at receivers.
+Even if some carriers charge for time spent under the roof, the amount paid is often insufficient to cover the cost of the driver's lost time.

-Overall, increasing time under the roof negatively impacts your drivers’ productivity and morale, leading to a fall in driver retention.
-If you are a CEP business looking to improve driver retention, then you must seriously focus on reducing driver detention.
+In summary, an increase in time spent under the roof has a detrimental impact on drivers' productivity and morale, leading to a decline in driver retention.
+If you are a CEP business seeking to enhance driver retention, it is imperative to prioritize the reduction of driver detention.

 What can CEP businesses do to reduce the time under the roof?

-With increased order volumes and rising last-mile complexities, managing driver productivity has become a grueling task.
-Today, every second your driver spends on the road counts as it makes a big difference in your business growth.
+With increased order volumes and rising logistical complexities, managing driver productivity has become a grueling task.
+Today, every second a driver spends on the road counts as it makes a big difference in the business growth.

 A burning question for all CEP businesses is what to do to minimize the time under the roof.
-Read on to find out what steps your businesses should take to cut the rising time under the roof.
+Read on to find out what steps a business should take to cut the rising time under the roof.

 Looking to bring down the time under the roof?